sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 1. Click `Create new campaign`.
 1. Enter the title and an optional description for your campaign.
 1. Select the type of campaign to run.
 For example, enter patterns to match and replace code for `Comby` using the JSON editor.
 1. To generate a preview campaign, click `Preview changes` and wait for all repositories to be processed.
-When the preview completes, you'll see a set of diffs and the changesets that will go into a Pull Request.
+When the preview is ready, you'll see a list of diffs.
 1. Feel free to change the search and replace patterns to create a new preview.
-1. Once the preview looks good, click `create`. **This will create pull requests on your code host**.
+1. Once the preview looks good, click `create`. **This will create a pull request of the changset on your codehost**.
 Once created, changeset progress (e.g., `open`, `merged`) can be tracked in the campaign view.

 ---